 Alternatively, subject to specific limitations, U.S. Shareholders who actually or constructively own marketable shares in a PFIC may make an election under Section 1296 of the Code to mark those shares to market annually, rather than being subject to the above-described rules.
 Amounts included in or deducted from income under this mark-to-market election and actual gains and losses realized upon disposition, subject to specific limitations, will be treated as ordinary gains or losses.
-For this purpose, we believe that our shares will be treated as "marketable securities" within the meaning of Section 1296(e)(1) of the Code.
+For this purpose, we believe that our shares will be treated as "marketable stock" within the meaning of Section 1296(e)(1) of the Code.

-As discussed above, dividends from a PFIC do not qualify for the reduced tax rates on dividends paid to non-corporate U.S. Shareholders under the 2003 Act.
+As discussed above, dividends from a PFIC do not qualify for the reduced tax rates on dividends paid to noncorporate U.S. Shareholders currently in effect under the Code through 2010.